-Today I thought I’d share with you the story of how I came to discover three books that changed my writing forever.
+Today I thought I’d share with you 3 books on writing that helped me become a better writer.
+All of these books changed my writing forever.
 I’ll tell you a bit about them too, and why they may be of use to you in your quest to become a better writer.

 I stumbled upon this book during one of my frequent bouts of despair.
 Often in those times, to battle the helplessness, I’d take to Amazon and scour the pages for books on writing.
 Learning something new helps me when I’m feeling stupid.
 Stein on Writing is one book that I came to quite late on.
 I wished I’d found it sooner.

 Sol Stein isn’t just an excellent writer of several bestselling novels, he’s a master editor of scores of bestselling and critically-acclaimed novels too.
 In short, he knows his stuff.

 Stein on Writing is a comprehensive guide to not just fiction writing, but non-fiction too.
 As a lecturer of creative writing, Stein knows the best ways to deliver information.
 His examples are illustrative and memorable, his exercises deliver lasting results and his methods and techniques, such as the secret snapshot approach, I now use in every story I write.